Dad used to joke about what he was reading in the waiting room when we were born. Titles I remember are Nausea and As I Lay Dying.

-He was a good teacher, newspaperman and Peace Corps supervisor.
+He was a good teacher, newspaperman and Peace Corps TEFL supervisor in Turkey.
 After a collection of short stories for his MFA at Iowa — the first Robertson I know of to make it past high school — he managed through sheer grit to pound out at least two novels, 25 years apart, the first one serious, the second one funny.
 But nothing sold.

 I still have the 359 onion-skin pages of the first one, immaculately typed by himself on a Smith-Corona portable nearly 60 years ago.
 I can still remember the sound of the typewriter keys in the basement, before and after work.

-His brilliance with language extended from fiction and poetry and newspaper writing to fluency in Spanish and Turkish and letters that melted your heart and put iron in your spine.
+His brilliance with language extended from fiction and poetry and newspaper writing to fluency in Spanish and Turkish and letters that melted your heart and put some Marine Corps in your spine.
 From him — the sound of childhood Theodore Roethke readings still rolling through my mind — I got my own love of words.

 He finished his first novel or started a second in Mexico, after leaving home.
 He came back, but maybe after relinquishing some of his writer’s fire.
 He gave his time to his sons and understanding new wife, aging parents and ailing sisters.
 Sometimes he couldn’t take the mainstream and would break away, once in the middle of the night to follow King on the march from Selma to Montgomery.
 But somehow, with all his strength and grace, he could not make headway in the publishing world.